JimmyXwtx/COVID-19-Impact-Project/README.md

 # COVID-19 Impact Project

-Visualization of COVID-19 statistics from
+Visualization of COVID-19 data from

 - "JHU CSSE COVID-19 Data"
 - "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University"